mehedihassansizan/library-management-system/README.md

 👉 **Home Page**: Highlighted books and newly added books with 3D effects.

-👉 **Library Page**: Advanced filtering, search, and pagination for book discovery.
+👉 **Library Page**: Advanced filtering, search, and pagination for book discovery (coming soon).

-👉 **Book Detail Pages**: Availability tracking, book summaries, videos, and suggestions for similar books.
+👉 **Book Detail Pages**: Availability tracking(coming soon), book summaries, videos, and suggestions for similar books.

-👉 **Profile Page**: Manage accounts, track borrowed books, and download receipts.
+👉 **Profile Page**: Manage accounts, track borrowed books, and download receipts(coming soon).

 👉 **Onboarding Workflows**: Automated welcome emails when users sign up, with follow-ups based on inactivity or activity dates.

-👉 **Borrow Book Reminder**: Customized email notifications sent before, on, and after the due date, reminding users to return books or avoid charges.
+👉 **Borrow Book Reminder**: Customized email notifications sent before, on, and after the due date, reminding users to return books or avoid charges(coming soon).

-👉 **Borrow Book Receipt**: Automatically generates a customized PDF receipt when a book is successfully borrowed.
+👉 **Borrow Book Receipt**: Automatically generates a customized PDF receipt when a book is successfully borrowed(coming soon).

 👉 **Analytics Dashboard**: Statistics, new users, books, borrow requests, and more.

-👉 **All Users Page**: View and manage users, including approving or revoking access.
+👉 **All Users Page**: View and manage users, including approving or revoking access(coming soon).

-👉 **Account Requests Page**: Admin approval for account requests, with email notifications for user verification.
+👉 **Account Requests Page**: Admin approval for account requests, with email notifications for user verification(coming soon).

 👉 **All Books Page**: List and manage all library books with advanced search, pagination, and filters.